jims-git/run.sh/README.md

 # run.sh
-Bash script to launch Minecraft Server in a named-screen.
+Bash script that will be launched by Minecraft.service in a named-screen.